Savory succulent low carb meatballs make great low carb dinners and are awesome for meal prep!

-- A rimmed baking sheet, to prevent a big mess at the bottom of your oven, as the meat’s grease and juice will release as the low carb meatballs bake.
+- A rimmed baking sheet, to prevent a big mess at the bottom of your oven, as the meat’s grease and juice will release as the keto meatballs bake.

 - Parchment paper for easy cleanup.

-This low carb meatballs recipe is pretty flexible and straightforward.
+This keto meatballs recipe is pretty flexible and straightforward.
 Here are a few tips for success: